swiftech/swiftmarker/readme.md

 * gson 2.8+

 ### Release Update
+* 2020-01-31 v2.2
+    * upgrade dependencies.
+    * make the processing messages more readable.
+    * refactor.

 * 2019-08-24 v2.1
 	* if no data selected in loop expression, nothing will be output.
 	* fix the logic expression handle bug.